Won't Get Fooled Again: Cover versions

 The song was first covered in a distinctive soul style by Labelle on their 1972 album Moon Shadow.
 Van Halen covered the song in concert in 1992.
 Eddie Van Halen re-arranged the track so that the synthesizer part was played on the guitar.
 A live recording was released on Live: Right Here, Right Now, and made it to number one on the Billboard Album Rock Tracks chart.

 Both Axel Rudi Pell (on Diamonds Unlocked) and Hayseed Dixie (on Killer Grass) covered the song in their established styles of metal and bluegrass respectively.
 Richie Havens covered the track on his 2008 album, Nobody Left to Crown, playing the song at a slower tempo than the original.

-In Pop Culture

-Roger Daltrey's scream has been used as an internet meme for various reasons.
-YouTubers have used the scream in the song as a way to show humour, being "cool", and other reasons.